blockysource/blockyapis/README.md

-# blockyapis
+# Blocky APIs

-Public interface definitions of Blocky APIs.
+This repository contains the original interface definitions for the Blocky APIs.